 - 15 and cloud droplets.
 Snow is assumed to be in the form of rimed aggregates of ice-crystals that have become large enough to have an appreciable fall velocity.
 Cloud ice is assumed to be in the form of small hexagonal plates.
-In terms of terminal velocities, in the version of COSMO that is being used (5.04), neither ice crystals nor cloud droplets are sedimentating.
-In terms of terminal velocities, in the version of COSMO that is being used (5.04), neither ice crystals nor cloud droplets are sedimentating.
-In more recent versions (starting from 5.1) however, ice crystals have a bulk - 20 non-diameter dependent terminal velocity, that depends on their mass concentration.
+In the version of COSMO that is being used (5.04), ice crystals have a bulk non-diameter dependent terminal velocity, that depends on their mass concentration.
 The particle size distributions (PSD) are assumed to be exponential for all hydrometeors, except for rain where a gamma PSD is assumed.
-A more advanced two-moment scheme with a sixth hydrometeor category, hail, was developed for COSMO by Seifert and Beheng (2006) and extended by Blahak (2008) and Noppel et al. (2010).
-As this scheme significantly increases the overall computation time it is currently not used operationally. - 25 In COSMO, for both microphysical schemes, mass-diameter relations as well as velocity-diameter relations for the precipitating hydrometeors are assumed to be power-laws, except for rain in the two-moments scheme, where a slightly more refined formula by Rogers et al. (1993) is used.
-Additionally, in contrast with the one-moment scheme, ice crystals are considered to have an appreciable terminal velocity in the two-moment scheme.
+A more advanced two-moment scheme with a - 20 sixth hydrometeor category, hail, was developed for COSMO by Seifert and Beheng (2006) and extended by Blahak (2008) and Noppel et al. (2010).
+As this scheme significantly increases the overall computation time it is currently not used operationally.

+In COSMO, with the exception of ice crystals and rain in the two-moments scheme, mass-diameter relations as well as velocity-diameter relations are assumed to be power-laws.
+For rain in the two-moments scheme, a slightly where N_0 is the intercept parameter in units of mm^{-1- μ}m-3, μ is the dimensionless shape parameter, Λ is the slope 30 parameter in units of mm^{- ν} and ν is the dimensionless family parameter.